InseeFrLab/hackathon-un-2022/README.md

 They are mainly located at the [notebooks](./notebooks) folder.

-The data visualization dashboard is implemented by using plotly dash.
+The data visualization dashboard is implemented by using `plotly dash`.
 You can find the main rendering logic at [app.py](./app.py) and the helper functions in the [utils](./utils) folder.

 This dashboard is deployed on our k8s cluster.
 You can visit it by using this url : [https://datadive.lab.sspcloud.fr/](https://datadive.lab.sspcloud.fr/)